WABC-TV: 2000–present

 WABC-TV's news department is respected for its straightforward presentation (especially during breaking news).
-For the last decade, it has waged a spirited battle for first place, but for most of the time has held onto the lead, helped in part by lead-ins from the highly rated talk and entertainment shows.
 For over 24 years (December 1986 to May 2011), the lead-in for the 5 p.m.
 Eyewitness News broadcast had been The Oprah Winfrey Show at 4 p.m. and its strong ratings brought viewers along to the 5 p.m. newscast.

 The newscasts were replayed on one of channel 7's digital subchannels, another which also carried local weather and news channel.
 WABC-TV's website had a link for live streaming video of "Channel 7 Eyewitness News NOW", which offered live local and national weather updated from AccuWeather alongside local news.
 The format of "Eyewitness News NOW" is similar to the defunct NBC Weather Plus.
 On February 24, 2011, AccuWeather and ABC both replaced ENN as well as similar news channels on WABC-TV's sister stations, KABC-TV in Los Angeles and WLS-TV in Chicago, replacing them in all three cities with a standard definition, letterboxed simulcast of the Live Well Network, and then on April 15, 2015, these stations were replaced by Laff.

 On December 2, 2006, WABC-TV became the second station in the New York City market to begin broadcasting its local newscasts in high definition.
 On September 7, 2010, WABC-TV expanded its weekday morning newscast, moving its start time to 4:30 am.
 Three days earlier on September 4, 2010, WABC added an hour-long extension of its Saturday morning newscast from 9 a.m. to 10 am.
 On May 26, 2011, WABC-TV added another hour of local news at 4 p.m. to replace Oprah, which aired its last original episode the previous day.